 Jump into a painting using this fun activity and get your students to really examine artwork closely.
 With the help of this activity, you may notice your students will be able to recognize more works of art as the year progresses, and their ability to describe an artwork will improve.
 This activity is also a quick and simple way to integrate art history into your lessons.

 Art inspires us to look closely and use our imagination.
 When we observe an artwork, we can find meaning and personal connection.
 This activity will help your students study paintings, find meaning in art, and therefore gain a deeper appreciation of famous works.
-Then, inspire your students to create their own artwork to tell a personal story.
+Then, inspire your students to create their own artwork to tell a personal story using the Storytelling Through Art Pack in PRO Learning.
 The possibilities are limitless!

 What narrative painting will you choose for this activity?